mrtrumbe/mrtrumbe.github.io/_drafts/2014-02-24-ajax-jekyll-tags-github.md

 };
 {% endhighlight %}

-That code assumes you are using (Twitter Bootstrap)[http://getbootstrap.com/].
+That code assumes you are using [Twitter Bootstrap](http://getbootstrap.com/).
 You'll want to change the modal template and modal showing code if you are using another UI framework.